These days you can be sued for almost anything, and that applies to lenders.

 - Can’t afford to take time off work

 - Can’t pay for transportation to the courtroom

 - Are too afraid to show up

 But if you’re sued by a payday lender and fail to show up to your court summons, the judge will automatically rule in their favor.
-This happens often, and the court will then work to collect on your debts.
+This happens often, and the court will work to collect your debts.

 - You have evidence of fraud (the payday loan was taken out by someone who stole your identity.)

 - You can prove the lenders were using illegal tactics like threatening you with jail time.

 What actually happens in court?